 Cornstalkers Trail of Terror

-Remember the rumors you heard growing up of people disappearing without a trace or others who are found gruesomely massacred without no one ever finding out how?
-Cornstalkers Trail of Terror is housed on land where a story like that really happened to a farmer and his family.
+Remember the rumors you heard growing up of people disappearing without a trace or others who are found gruesomely massacred without anyone ever finding out how?
+Cornstalkers Trail of Terror is housed on land where a story like that happened to a farmer and his family.

 Field of Screams